 Induction & training:

 Once written confirmation of the appointment has been issued to the trustee, a process of induction and training is beneficial, not only for the trustee to become acquainted with the role, but to reassure the charity that the benefits of the new appointment are realised as soon as possible.
 Steps should be taken to ensure the trustee is fully aware of the charity’s key policies and procedures including Equality & Diversity, Health & Safety and Data Protection soon after appointment.
-NCVO’s “Know How Non Profit” produce a wide range of resources and templates for charities, as well as a Trustee Induction Schedule & Pack which recommends including the following as a minimum:
+You might consider including the following as part of your induction pack:

 - Charity documents, including the charity’s Mission & Vision statements, most recent annual report and accounts, strategic plans and key policies